-In this article, we’re going to help you understand some of the practical steps you’d need to take in order to get yourself set up in business.
+In this article, we are going to help you understand some of the practical steps you would need to take in order to get yourself set up in business.

-That’s not necessarily enough to make a great business though, you need to get out there and test your product.
+When you are considering who will want your product or service, you need to think about what problem you are solving.
+Once you know that, you can look for the people who have that problem, and build your target market around them.
+That is not necessarily enough to make a great business, though.
+You need to get out there and test your product.
 Gather together a group of your intended customers and offer them a sample of what you do best.
-You can then get their feedback on the quality of what you have to offer and gain a better idea of whether your business will work or whether it’s better to keep your hobby as something for pleasure.
+You can then get their feedback on the quality of what you have to offer and gain a better idea of whether your business will work, or whether it is better to keep your hobby as something for pleasure.

-Once you know you’ve got a viable market, you’ll need to sit down and write a business plan to help you understand exactly what you want from your business and give an idea of how you’re going to achieve success.
-Writing your business plan can be a great way of highlighting in your own mind where your strengths are and where there are gaps in your knowledge and experience too, so you can see where you might need help and where you can go it alone.
+Once you know you have got a viable market, you will need to sit down and write a business plan to help you understand exactly what you want from your business, and how you are going to achieve success.
+Writing your business plan can be a great way of highlighting in your own mind where your strengths are, and where there are gaps in your knowledge and experience.
+This way, you can see where you might need help, and where you can go it alone.

-In your business plan, you should include things like: a business overview, your business objectives and goals, what products and services you’ll provide, who you might work with or employ to help you, where your market is, where you’ll work from, and how you’re going to finance yourself while you’re starting out.
+In your business plan, you should include things like: a business overview; your business objectives and goals; what products and services you will provide; who you might work with or employ to help you; where your market is; where you will work from; how you are going to finance yourself while you are starting out.

-Knowing what type of business you’re going to run is very important, especially in the early stages.
-You’ll need to figure out if you can go it alone as a sole trader and if being self-employed is the right move for you, or whether you’ll need a business model that will involve people who might have more business experience than yourself that you can benefit from.
-You could start a partnership and share the ownership of your new business, or a limited liability partnership which avoids the personal liability for any debts that might stack up.
+Knowing what type of business you are going to run is very important, especially in the early stages.
+You will need to figure out if you can go it alone as a sole trader, and if being self-employed is the right move for you, or whether you will need a business model that will involve people who might have more business experience than yourself from which you can benefit.
+You could start a partnership and share the ownership of your new business, or start a limited liability partnership which avoids the personal liability for any potential debts.

-When you go into business, there are a lot of legal considerations that you have to keep in mind.
-There are product and service standards that you’ll need to comply with and you’ll need to make sure you register your business and pay the right taxes.
+When you go in to business, there are a lot of legal considerations that you have to keep in mind.
+There are product and service standards that you will need to comply with, and you will need to make sure you register your business and pay the right taxes.

-- A clear definition of what products or services you’ll provide
+- A clear definition of what products or services you will provide

 - What your payment terms are